bigshanedogg/kaggle_NYC_taxi/README.md

 <br><hr><br>

-(This analysis can be seen more clearly on the following kaggle kernal page. https://www.kaggle.com/bigshane/simple-visualization-for-xgb)
+(The full version of this analysis can be seen more clearly on the following kaggle kernal page. https://www.kaggle.com/bigshane/simple-visualization-for-xgb)
 <br><br><br><br><br>